 Throw Salt Over Your Shoulder If You Spill It

-According to folklore, breaking a mirror is a surefire way to doom yourself to seven years of bad luck.
+Breaking Mirrors Superstition: Breaking a mirror is a sure way to doom yourself to seven years of bad luck.
 The superstition seems to arise from the belief that mirrors don’t just reflect your image; they hold bits of your soul.
 That belief led people in the old days of the American South to cover mirrors in a house when someone died, lest their soul be trapped inside.

 Knock On Wood